-Sometimes, a safety device might react in a situation when it didn’t need to.
-On the one hand, this can be an issue because it essentially shows that the product is not behaving as it should.
-On the other, clearly, it’s better to be safe than sorry.
-But there are other ramifications to a false alarm.
+A safety device might react in a situation when it didn’t need to.
+It’s always better to be safe than sorry, but it also shows that the device is not behaving as it should.

-With cooking being a major cause of fires and the tendency of elderly and other vulnerable people to be forgetful, Airis can reduce false alarms by acting early enough to minimise smoke as well as prevent fires.
-Independence of vulnerable people is maintained, additional care costs are avoided and the resident and their loved ones can rest assured, knowing they are protected.
+With cooking being a major cause of fires and the tendency for elderly and other vulnerable people to be forgetful, false alarms are a real issue.
+Airis can cut these by acting early enough to minimise smoke and prevent fires.
+Independence is maintained, extra care costs are avoided.
+And the resident and their loved ones can rest assured knowing they’re protected.